 A Chase credit card with no annual fee will save you money in the long run, as you’re not paying to use the card every year.
 But that shouldn’t deter you from applying for a Chase card that charges an annual fee.
 If you travel regularly or plan to make a big purchase, you may end up earning enough rewards where the annual fee will pay for itself.

-For example, if you earn the 50,000-point initial bonus with Chase Sapphire Preferred, those points are worth either a $500 statement credit or $625 in travel rewards.
-That pays for the Preferred card’s $95 annual fee for 5-6 years, in addition to the free first year.
+For example, if you earn the 60,000 points initial bonus with the Chase Sapphire Preferred® Card and those points are worth hundreds of dollars.
+That pays for the card’s $95 annual fee for several years.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.